What is prematurity?

 - Thin, shiny, pink, or red skin depending on how early the baby was born.
 You may be able to see veins through the skin.

 - Little body fat

-- Weak cry and trouble breathing due to underdeveloped lungs
+- Weak cry and trouble breathing due to underdeveloped lungs and weak muscles

 - Low muscle tone